-Responsible Alpha's Training and Education

-Disclosure re Reporting

-404-Training and education Responsible Alpha has a comprehensive approach to training and education.
+Responsible Alpha's Training and Education Disclosure closure Reporting Responsible Alpha has a comprehensive approach to training and education.
 Responsible Alpha deeply cares and nurtures young talent.
-Given this, Responsible Alpha provided four training sessions in 2023 - each between 1 hour to 2 hours long - on topics germane to the transition to a low-carbon, sustainable, and equitable future.
-Talented individuals were then placed in leadership roles in 2023 knowing that many of these independent contractors may pivot to full-time roles elsewhere after they have matured through the Responsible Alpha haptic training program.
-Given this, onboarding in 2023 was based on three principles:
+Given this, Responsible Alpha provided four training sessions in 2024 - each between 1 hour to 2 hours long - on topics germane to the transition to a low-carbon, sustainable, and equitable future.
+404-Training and education Talented individuals were then placed in leadership roles in 2024 knowing that many of these independent contractors may pivot to full-time roles elsewhere after they have matured through the Responsible Alpha haptic training program.
+Given this, onboarding in 2024 was based on three principles: Start well.Do wellEnd well

-Start well.
-Do well End well